 Prompt engineering comprises various techniques and methods for optimising prompts for generative AI tools.
 We’ll explain the definition of prompt engineering, why it’s important, and go over examples and best practices.

-What is the definition of prompt engineering?
+What is prompt engineering?

-Why is prompt engineering important for AI tools?
+Why is prompt engineering important for AI?

 For AI image websites, prompt engineering can help fine-tune various features of generated images.
 These often provide the ability to create AI images in a particular style, perspective, aspect ratio or image resolution.
 The first prompt is usually just a starting point.
 The following prompts can be used, for example, to soften or strengthen certain elements and add or remove objects in an image.